trlorenz/PG-recursively_delete/README.md

   - (SELECT array_agg(id) FROM my_table WHERE on_the_chopping_block = true)
   - (SELECT array_agg(ARRAY[id1::TEXT, id2::TEXT, id3::TEXT]) FROM my_table WHERE on_the_chopping_block = true)

-*Note that since ANYELEMENT considers untyped text to be type-ambiguous, it's necessary to explicitly type any text value given for ARG_in (e.g. 'foo'::TEXT).*
+*Note that since ANYELEMENT considers untyped text to be type-ambiguous, it's necessary to explicitly type any text value given for ARG_in (e.g. 'foo'::TEXT).
+Otherwise brace yourself for something like 'ERROR:  could not determine polymorphic type because input has type unknown'.*

 ##### ARG_for_realz